Moscow Europe Travel Guide: Travel Tips, Costs & Itinerary

 Visit the Tretyakov Gallery

-The State Tretyakov Gallery houses one of the world’s most important collections of Russian art, ranging from medieval religious icons to avant-garde masterpieces.
+This museum contains one of the world’s most important collections of Russian art.

 Walk Along Old Arbat Street

-The Bolshoi Theatre is internationally famous for ballet and opera.
-Travelers should book official tickets in advance, especially for major productions.
+The Bolshoi is internationally renowned for ballet and opera productions.

 Explore VDNKh